PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 Despite the simplistic nature of this mapping approach, visualizations should be dense and detailed enough to be used for phenotyping tasks.
 However, one of the limitations of using point-clouds from a single depth measurement is that they tend to by noisy and graphically intense.
 This raises the need for fusing multiple depth measurements in a single map.
 Not only to reduce the map noise, but also to associate similar points and produce memory efficient reconstructions.
 Fusing all available information sources (odometry, tracking camera pose, depth images and IMU data) in a SLAM system could produce more precise and consistent 3D maps.

 Combining such maps with fruit segmentation algorithms should yield rich 3D semantic crop maps suitable for autonomous phenotyping.
-This information use can be enhanced through $4D$ registration~\cite{magistri2020iros} techniques, accounting for crop growth and enable multi-session crop semantic mapping.
+This can be further enhanced through $4D$ registration~\cite{magistri2020iros} techniques, accounting for crop growth and enable multi-session crop semantic mapping.